Peto's paradox

 Peto's paradox is the observation that, at the species level, the incidence of cancer does not appear to correlate with the number of cells in an organism.
-For example, the incidence of cancer in humans is much higher than the incidence of cancer in whales, despite whales having more cells than humans.
+For example, the incidence of cancer in humans is much higher than the incidence of cancer in whales, despite a whale having about 1000 times more cells than a human.
 If the probability of carcinogenesis were constant across cells, one would expect whales to have a higher incidence of cancer than humans.
 Peto's paradox is named after English statistician and epidemiologist Richard Peto, who first observed the connection.

 History

 Peto first formulated the paradox in 1977.
 Writing an overview of the multistage model of cancer, Peto noted that, on a cell-for-cell basis, humans were much less susceptible to cancer than mice.
 Peto went on to suggest that evolutionary considerations were likely responsible for varying per-cell carcinogenesis rates across species.
-It remains unsolved to this day.